ibexa/documentation-developer/docs/api/rest_api_usage.md

 TODO: Needed or table above is enough?

 Any URI resource that the REST API responds to will respond to an OPTIONS request.
+TODO: Is it true for custom route?
+How to make it true for customs?

 The response contains an `Allow` header, as specified in [chapter 14.7 of RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.7), which lists the methods accepted by the resource.